UniLink: app for exchange students

 I start off with a mood board consisting of the latest UI trends, key competitors' UI and UX elements, as well as proven UX flows similar to our ideas.

-By mapping out our user flow and Information Architecture first, me and my team were able to figure out exactly how many pages we needed, thus coordinating our tasks better.
+By mapping out our user flow and Information Architecture, my team and I were able to figure out exactly how many pages we needed, thus coordinating our tasks better.

 very nice looking information architecture by Brian